 Creating your autobiography shouldn't be an experience between you and a stack of paper.
 Or even you and a laptop.
 It should be between you and another human being.
 A Christian biographer and perceptive listener who guides faith leaders to bring their true stories to life.

 Whether by phone or in person, receive Tammy Barley's individualized assistance to help you plan your book.
 Then sit back while she interviews you and audio-records the sessions.

 The transcribed audio becomes the basis of the manuscript draft.

-Most authors who use this program speak—not write—outstanding manuscript drafts . . . in just two days.
+Most authors who use this program speak—not write—outstanding manuscript drafts . . . in a matter of days.

 The Book-Creation Process, in Detail

 The Plan: You and I talk to sketch out the blueprint—those concepts you envision in your future book.
 We also discuss your take-away goals for your book’s audience plus your strategies for using the book to sculpt or to broaden your ministry.

 Afterward, I research top-selling books that have topics or audiences in any way similar to yours.
 Then we talk again to sharpen the plan.
 In this way, we ensure that your book’s content and message will be both in demand and exceptional.